ajoneal/world-cup-qualifying-predictor/README.md

 Once those cleaning steps were completed, I used for loops to derive averages for goals scored and goals conceded by the home and away teams in their previous 10 respective home and away games.
 I also wrote functions to apply the teams most current ranking to the results dataset from the rankings dataset.
 I also converted the neutral columns True/False to 1/0 to prepare the data for modeling and condensed and one-hot encoded the match type.

 Once the results dataset was cleaned with engineered features, I ensured that the qualifying fixtures dataset that I was going to predict on had the same features.
-For rankings and 10 game goal averages, I provided the dataset with the most recent data from the results table in order to predict the entire set of matches.
+For rankings and 10 game goal averages, I provided the dataset with the most recent data from the results table in order to predict the qualifier matches.

 Exploratory Data Analysis came next and with that came insights into what the model may predict.
 Looking at the distribution of goals by home and away teams, I found that it is most common that the home team scores 1 goal and the away team scores 0 goals.
 This occurred in about 30% and 40% of the data, respectively.
 I also looked at goal averages for CONCACAF teams over the entire dataset and found that Mexico had the best goal differential in home and away games.